2025-environmental-bioinformatics/Lab-Unix/README.md

 echo ${santa//o/a}
 ```

-> Now, what if you wanted to change the name of all the `.out` to `.data`.
+> Now, what if you wanted to change the all the files ending with `.out` to end with `.data`?
 Write a for loop to do that.

 ## 2.8.
 Repeat it with scripts
 Ultimately, the thing that makes shell so powerful is your ability to save things you want to do more than once.
 Navigate into the `scripts` folder.